 - Close, cooperative relationships between teachers and students are the firmest foundation for effective learning.

-- A Sandy Spring Friends education is rigorous.
+- A Sandy Spring Friends education is intellectually rigorous.

 - Students learn best when they are included in the classroom and feel a deep sense of belonging.

 - Sandy Spring Friends students interact with the natural world as a part of their learning environment.

 - SSFS seeks to provide students a global perspective.

 - Classroom learning is authenticated by real-world experience.

 - The School’s motto, “Let Your Lives Speak,” represents the Quaker belief that how we live our lives is the most direct indicator of what we believe.